Natural orbital impurity solver for real-frequency properties at finite temperature: Introduction

 Another way is to improve the exact diagonalization (ED) \cite{Caffarel-Krauth-PhysRevLett.72.1545} method.
-The problem in the ED is a limited number of the bath sites, which results in a discrete spectrum of the impurity Green's function.
+The problem in the ED \mk{solver} is a \mk{severe limitation in the} number of the \mk{tractable} bath sites, which results in a discrete spectrum of the impurity Green function.
 Even with modern computers, it is difficult to deal with more than 20 degrees of freedom (except for spin) including both impurity and bath sites.
-Because of this limitation, it has been difficult to apply the ED solver to more than four site or orbital degrees of freedom.
-Also, to mitigate the finite-size effect, the spectrum is usually calculated with an energy-smearing factor, which defines the width of each discrete peak.
-While this does not alter the position of the spectral peaks, it changes the broadness of the spectra and can considerably affect the values of transport coefficients so that they cannot be determined unambiguously.
+Because of this limitation, it has been difficult to apply the ED solver to more than four site or orbital degrees of freedom \mk{at the impurity}.
+Also, to mitigate the finite-size effect, the spectrum is usually calculated with an energy-smearing factor (i.e., the imaginary part of the energy), which defines the width of each discrete \mk{spectral} peak.
+While this does not alter the position \mk{and weight} of the spectral peaks, it changes the broadness of the spectra and can considerably affect the values of transport coefficients, making it difficult to determine them unambiguously.

 Recently, an interesting idea was proposed in Refs.\onlinecite{Lu2014,Lu2019} to remedy this problem of the finite bath.
-Representing the bath sites in the natural orbital basis, Lu {\it et al.} constructed efficient algorithms to take account of low-energy excitations beyond the size tractable with the conventional ED.
-They calculated a real-frequency Green's function in a restricted Hilbert space, where the significant reduction of its dimension allowed them to consider $\sim 1000$ bath sites, to yield a sufficiently smooth spectrum.
+Representing the bath sites in the natural orbital basis, which is defined as a basis diagonalizing the bath density matrix, Lu {\it et al.} constructed efficient algorithms to take account of low-energy excitations beyond the size tractable with the conventional ED.
+They calculated a real-frequency Green function in a restricted Hilbert space, where the significant reduction of its dimension allowed them to consider $\sim 1000$ bath sites, to yield a sufficiently smooth spectrum.
 Considering the tractable size of the Hilbert space in the ED, the improvement by the natural orbitals may enable us to deal with up to five orbitals in near future, where many correlated materials -- in particular transition-metal compounds with five $d$ orbitals -- await the clarification by theory.